-Timmendorfer Strand is one of the most visited beaches in the country.
+Timmendorfer Strand is not precisely one of Germany’s hidden gems as it’s one of the most visited beaches in the country.
 This is not only due to its location on the mainland, in the Bay of Lübeck.
 This means that this beach can be visited without having to cross over to one of the islands.
 Which makes it a great place for a day trip from the surrounding regions.
 However, the popularity of the beach also has to do with its beauty.

 In addition to families with children and the older generation, many young people are also drawn to Timmendorfer Strand.
 This may be due to the free sports program that is offered here every year during the summer months.

 Another popular activity is cycling along the beach promenade.
 So you can also discover more of the beautiful surroundings.